The Latest

 No era is immune to regrettable design decisions.

-Most of us feel a sense of nostalgia for certain antiques and home decor pieces that bring back childhood memories.
-But there’s another side to that nostalgia: generational design trauma.
-This happens when the colors, materials, or decorating styles that dominated our upbringing become so overexposed that seeing them today makes us cringe.
-Whether it’s carpeted basements, glass-block showers, or endless greige walls, nearly everyone can point to design trends from their youth they vowed would never make it into their own homes.
+Most people feel a sense of nostalgia for positive antiques and homey decor pieces that bring back memories of youth.
+But there are all other aspects of nostalgia: generational design trauma.
+This happens while the colors, materials or decorative patterns that dominated our upbringing end up so overexposed that seeing them nowadays makes us recoil.
+Whether it’s carpeted basements, glass-block showers, or endless greige walls, almost everyone can think of layout trends from their kids that they vowed would never enter their personal homes.

-“Design trends are cyclical—each generation tends to react to the one before,” says Brad Thornton, a New York–based interior designer and the founder of Thornton Projects.
-“Conservative eras are followed by expressive ones.
-Restraint gives way to excess.
-Periods defined by natural materials and soft forms are often followed by eras of contrast and structure.
-This push and pull has been playing out for decades.”
+“Design trends are cyclical—each generation tends to react to the one before it,” says Brad Thornton, a New York-based clothing designer and founder of Thornton Projects.
+“Conservative appointments are pursued through expressive ones.
+Restraint allows room for extra.
+Periods advertised with herbal materials and gentle paperwork are regularly observed through appointments of comparison and design.
+This push and pull has been gambling out for many years.”

 Baby Boomers